 For further information or if you believe you have a cancer claim, please contact Mark Bowman our medical negligence team.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Personal injury team celebrates social hub for amputees and their families

 Fieldfisher hosted the first informal central London meeting hub organised for amputees and their families in association with the Limbless Association (LA)

 Further criticism of sub-standard care at Basildon Hospital following death of new-born

 At the inquest into the death of a baby boy at Basildon Hospital last year, the coroner concluded that serious failings by staff contributed to the baby's death at one day old.

 Jane Weakley welcomes CYRIL technology to test new-borns at risk of cerebral palsy